CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_introduction_datasets.md

 ---
-id: dataplatform_Introduction
+id: dataplatform_Introduction_Datasets
-title: Dataplatform Introduction
+title: Datasets
-sidebar_label: Introduction
+sidebar_label: Datasets
 ---

 DataPlatform is the basic facility for managing data.
 Data platform is mainly about publishing open data in a structured way, with the right metadata, aimed at the external users.